'Smart' ETFs collect assets, but not winning records

-(Reuters) - So-called “smart beta” funds, the fastest-growing segment of the exchange-traded fund market, are sold as index funds but are actively - sometimes frenetically - traded portfolios that can whipsaw investors and often fail to deliver the outsized returns their issuers promote.
+Dec 30 (Reuters) - The fastest-growing segment of the exchange-traded fund market, so-called “smart beta” funds, are sold as index funds but are actively - sometimes frenetically - traded portfolios that can whipsaw investors and often fail to deliver the outsized returns their issuers promote.

-Yet they have become a magnet for investor dollars, pulling in 60 cents of every dollar flowing to ETFs over the last two years, according to Morningstar.
+Yet they have become a magnet for investor dollars, pulling in 60 cents for every dollar flowing to ETFs over the last two years, according to Morningstar.

 ETFs generally track slow-changing traditional indexes, with component stocks represented in proportion to the size of their market capitalization.
 Smart-beta indexes, in contrast, are weighted by alternative criteria and typically created via algorithms designed for their ability to cherry pick winning stocks.